Discover how the dynamic world of economics influences our daily lives society political

 Department of Economics.
 He is Senior Fellow of the Higher Education Academy and has taught

 economics at both undergraduate and postgraduate levels in various institutions.
-Eric Golson is
+Eric

-warfare and international political economy.
-His research includes trade warfare economic
+economic warfare and international political economy.
+His research includes trade warfare

-from the University of Sussex in 2022.
-Her research interests are in international trade with a
+received her PhD from the University of Sussex in 2022.
+Her research interests are in

-particular emphasis on the intersection between productivity and labour markets.
-Prior to
+international trade with a particular emphasis on the intersection between productivity and

-joining the academia Bridget worked as Chief Trade Officer in the Ministry of Trade in Malawi.
+labour markets.
+Prior to joining the academia Bridget worked as Chief Trade Officer in the